 They can provide efficient heating and cooling for your home in Massachusetts.
-Your mass save program may offer rebates so you can save on air source heat pumps installation.
+Your Mass Save energy efficiency program may offer rebates so you can save on air source heat pumps installation.

 Some customers in Massachusetts are eligible for Mass Save HEAT Loan Program.
 They can borrow money to finance their domestic hot water and solar water heaters, central air conditioning and heat pumps, insulation and windows replacements, and heating system replacements.

 The eligible ones can also use the loan for removal of asbestos and vermiculite, upgrading knob and tube wiring, and purchase of central wood pellet heating systems.
 During your home assessment, you can ask your energy manager if you are eligible for Mass Save Heat Loan Program.